-Dr. rer. nat.
-Helena U. Zacharias is heading the junior research group Computational biomarker discovery at the Department of Psychiatry and Psychotherapy, University Medicine Greifswald.
+Prof. Dr. rer. nat.
+Helena U. Zacharias is head of the Clinical Data Science group at the Peter L. Reichertz Institute for Medical Informatics of the TU Braunschweig and the Hannover Medical School.
 After finishing her B.Sc. and M.Sc. in physics at the University of Regensburg, she acquired her Ph.D. in biology at the Institute of Functional Genomics, University of Regensburg.
 She conducted her postdoctoral studies at the chemistry department of the Ohio State University and at the Institute of Computational Biology, Helmholtz Center Munich.

 Since 2019, she coordinates the e:Med junior research alliance CKDNapp, which develops a clinical decision support software to help the practicing nephrologist in personalized chronic kidney disease patient care.
 Helena’s research focusses on the improved prediction of adverse events in chronic kidney disease patients, and on obtaining a comprehensive understanding of metabolic pathomechanisms underlying this complex disease.